Honor killings by region: Pakistan

 On 14 May 2020, two women in North Waziristan province of Pakistan were murdered and buried by their family members in an act of honor killing, after a video of the women kissing a man circulated on social media platforms.

 East Asia

 Honor killing is rare in modern East Asia.
 Only one case in China is considered by some as an honor killing.
 On 15 April 2017, Ma Ruibao, a Hui resident of Zhongning County in Ningxia, murdered his daughter, her boyfriend surnamed Li and the taxi driver who drove the couple home.
 Ma Ruibao confessed that he murdered his daughter and Li on April 15 because he was not "satisfied" with Li.
 Though some civilian speculators believed it to be an honor killing, Ding Liyu, a police officer from the Qingtongxia police bureau, said he did not know what an honor killing is and why it has anything to do with the murder.

+Southeast Asia

+Indonesia

+Honor killings are very rare in Indonesia.
+However, in 2020, a 16-year-old schoolgirl, Rosmini binte Darwis was beaten and hacked to death by her two brothers.